Tohueyo (MH625r)

 Added Analysis:

 Plenty of evidence of "othering" will be found in this collection of hieroglyphs.
-See below for more example of how face paint or other facial ornamentation is used to show difference between ethnicities.
+See below for more examples of how face paint or other facial ornamentation is used to show differences between ethnicities.

 Added Analysis, Credit: